v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 → master: hello — what are we shipping?

 Open the dashboard chat or talk from the CLI.
 Same conversation, same memory.
-Pair the Telegram bot if you want to answer from your phone.
+Pair the Telegram bot for phone access, or point Claude Desktop at /mcp.

 v1.x was the multi-account dispatch substrate. v2.x is the agentic coding harness on top.

-The 1.x series was multi-account dispatch + radar + MCP — the plumbing for running 6+ Claude Code / Codex subscriptions on one machine.
-The 2.x series is the persistent master daemon, three-tier memory, the verifier, the watchdog, and the personality system layered on top.
-Both layers ship together.
+v1.x was multi-account dispatch + radar — the plumbing for running paid coding-agent subscriptions on one machine. v2.x is the master daemon, tiered memory, the verifier, the two watchdogs, the personality system, the voice layer, and the MCP server layered on top.
+Latest tag: v2.8.0 → v2.8.12.

 v2.0